When it comes to Medicare, the question we hear most often after “What does it cost?” is, “What does it cover?”

 Does Medicare cover elective procedures?

-Understanding what types of common medical and related costs are not covered will be helpful when planning for your out-of-pocket medical costs in retirement.
+Knowing which types of common medical costs are not covered will be helpful when planning for your out-of-pocket medical costs.